AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

    iii) **Revised Figure 4**
     The revised version of Figure 4 will reflect this new grouping, which we believe offers a linguistically meaningful way to interpret the results.
 We commit to include this table in the Appendix and further detail our rationale and the use of lang2vec in the revised manuscript .

+#### References
+[1] The State and Fate of Linguistic Diversity and Inclusion in the NLP World. https://aclanthology.org/2020.acl-main.560 [2]Hugo Touvron and Louis Martin.
+2023.
+Llama 2: Open foundation and fine-tuned chat models. https://arxiv.org/abs/2307.09288 [3] URIEL and lang2vec: Representing languages as typological, geographical, and phylogenetic vectors https://aclanthology.org/2024.tacl-1.9/

 ---
 ---